-Grading Scale Rubric Description (%) $100 \geq A > 90$ in all and novel situations.
+Grading Scale (%) Rubric Description $100 \geq A > 90$ Excellent, has a strong understanding of all concepts and is able to apply the concepts in all and novel situations.
 Has full mastery of the content of the course.
 B ≥ Good, has a strong understanding of most or all of the concepts and is able to apply them to stated and defined situations.
 C ≥ Average, has a basic understanding of the major concepts of the course and is able to apply to basic situations.
 D ≥ Below average, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic situtations.
 F ≥ 0 Demonstrates no understanding of the course content.